fnalways/terminus-docs/docs/manual/tutorials/host-cloud-android.md

     b.
 In **Entrances** > **Set up endpoint**, get the base domain of redroid, e.g., `beb583c3.<olares_id>.olares.com`.

     c.
-In **Permissions** > **Export Ports**, find the exported port of redroid (e.g., 46878) and append it to the base domain.
+In **Permissions** > **Export Ports**, find the exported port of redroid (e.g., `46878`) and append it to the base domain.

-    Since redroid only allows local access, the domain should include `.local`.
-Here is an example of our final URL to access redroid service: `beb583c3.local.olares01.olares.com:46878`.
+    As redroid only allows local access, the domain should also include `.local`.
+Here is an example of our final URL to access the redroid service: `beb583c3.local.olares01.olares.com:46878`.

 ## Connect to the redroid service

-To access the Android instance hosted by redroid, you'll need to connect to it using `adb` and render the UI using `scrcpy`.
+To access the Android instance on Olares, you'll need to connect to the redroid service using `adb` and render the UI using `scrcpy`.

 <tabs>
 <template #Windows>

+ The Windows version comes bundled with `adb`, so you don't need to install it seperately.

 1. Download the Windows version of `scrcpy` from the [project website](https://github.com/Genymobile/scrcpy/blob/master/doc/windows.md) and extract it to a specific folder.
-The Windows version comes bundled with `adb`, so you don't need to install it seperately.

     ::: tip adb version conflict
     If another version of `adb` is installed, it may cause conflicts between `adb` servers.
 Uninstall the old version or replace it with the bundled version in `scrcpy`.